 These ranks were reached by SLPA owned Jaya Container Terminal (JCT) working in partnership with South Asia Gateway Terminals (SAGT) and Colombo International Container Terminals (CICT).
 SLPA’s ownership stake in SAGT and CICT terminal operators is 15%.
 Both of these partners have contributed extremely positively to Colombo Port achieving its’ current status.

 SLPA believes that the envisaged new partnership will help the Port of Colombo to continue growth and further improve its position.

 Within the next three decades, over 45% of global GDP and trade is predicted to originate or be located within the Asian region.
-In this ultra-connected world, deep relationships with multiple trading partners is not only prudent business, it is critical to ensuing Colombo Port remains relevant to global trade.
+In this ultra-connected world, deep relationships with multiple trading partners are not only prudent business, but it is also critical to ensuing Colombo Port remains relevant to global trade.

 Secondly, the envisaged Memorandum of Cooperation (MoC) codifies the following:

 SLPA retains 100% ownership of East Container Terminal (ECT).

 The envisaged Japanese loan carries one of the best loan terms Sri Lanka has obtained.
 However, given that the loan terms are awaiting formalization, it would be premature for SLPA to comment.

 Thirdly, the global cargo trade is an extremely competitive, fast-paced, rapidly evolving industry, that requires Ports to be timely in their capacity expansion, execution, and service levels.
 The envisaged MoC is a significant step in ensuring Colombo Port delivers on these goals in an agile manner.